ibm-cloud-docs/virtual-servers/vsi_public_gpu.md

 </TBODY>
 </table>

-**Note:** V100 GPU flavors are available in the _DAL10_, _DAL12_, and _LON04_, and _WDC07_ datacenters.
+**Note:** V100 GPU profiles are available in the _DAL10_, _DAL12_, and _LON04_, and _WDC07_ data centers.

 ## Before you begin
 Review the following GPU prerequisites.

-1. GPU flavor virtual servers are only available on an operating system that supports Hardware Virtual Machine (HVM) boot mode.
+1. GPU profile virtual servers are only available on an operating system that supports Hardware Virtual Machine (HVM) boot mode.
 See the following list for operating systems that support HVM boot mode.
   - CentOS 7
   - Debian 8
   - RHEL 7